 ▹ Herbert, N., Kim, S., and Centola, D., “Is inequality inevitable?
 An agent-based bargaining model of network structure and nominal characteristic tags”, International Conference on Computational Social Science, Evanston, Illinois, June 2016.

 Soojong Kim is a doctoral student at the Annenberg School for Communication.
 He is interested in social influence, social identity, and social networks.
-Currently, he is focusing on the topic of engineering diffusion on networks.
+Currently, he is focusing on the topic of understanding, predicting, and manipulating information diffusion on social networks.